tideflow-io/tideflow-agent/README.md

-# Tideflow's agent
+# Tideflow's Self-hosted Runner

-> With Tideflow's Agent, you can run workflow's task in your own computer via [TideFlow](https://www.tideflow.io)
+> With Tideflow's Self-hosted Runner, you can run workflow's task in your own server via [TideFlow](https://www.tideflow.io)

 For more information, visit [TideFlow.io](https://www.tideflow.io)